datastax/dsbulk/manual/settings.md

 Default: **true**.

+#### --executor.continuousPaging.maxConcurrentQueries _&lt;number&gt;_

+The maximum number of concurrent continuous paging queries that should be carried in parallel.
+Set this number to a value equal to or lesser than the value configured server-side for `continuous_paging.max_concurrent_sessions` in the cassandra.yaml configuration file (60 by default); otherwise some requests might be rejected.
+Settting this option to any negative value or zero will disable it.

+Default: **60**.

 #### --executor.continuousPaging.maxPages _&lt;number&gt;_

 The maximum number of pages to retrieve.
 Setting this value to zero retrieves all pages available.